eduardpeters/go-serve/README.md

 # go-serve
-The server project in Learn Go with Tests
+The server project in [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests)

+## Specs

+We have been tasked with creating a web server where users can track how many games players have won:

+- `GET /players/{name}` should return a number indicating the total number of wins

+- `POST /players/{name}` should record a win for that name, incrementing for every subsequent POST